 The Law of Moses was not the first set of Laws that God gave to Mankind.
 Adam was given one rather simple Law in the Garden, and then he and his seed certainly had the Law of Vengeance after the garden - see U133.
 But God did not become the physical king over a group of his own people until the Law of Moses.
-For the king is the one that makes the laws for his people.
+For the secular king is the one that makes the secular laws for his subjects and the sacred king is supposed to interpret the sacred law of God for his subjects.
 This is explained cryptically by the scripture...

 14 Nevertheless, death [Satan] ruled as king from Adam down to Moses (Romans 5).

 'Death' is the name that Satan has.
 Just as Jesus is the way the truth and the life, Satan is the dead-end, the lie and the death.
 Satan gave us death and Jesus gave us life.
 Satan was making all the laws for the majority of mankind from Adam down to Moses.
 But God stepped in at the time of Moses and gave his people the Law of Moses, on 1513Sivan3 BC - see U2.
 This was the most comprehensive view of God's justice that mankind had ever seen.
 But Paul says to us...

 20 Therefore by works of law no flesh will be declared righteous before him, for by law is the accurate knowledge of sin (Romans 3).

 Paul did not say that by law was the accurate knowledge of sin.
 He said that by the law is the accurate knowledge of sin.
 So although the Law of Moses was 'ended' when Jesus nailed it to the stake, the justice embodied in that Law is as valid today and as perfect as it was in Jesus' day and in Moses' day 3500 years ago.
 So if a brother committed a crime under national law today but did not break the law of Moses in doing so, then the congregation would not be in a position itself to sanction that brother, although they might have a duty under national law to hand him over to the authorities.